Here is a look at the life of Melania Trump, wife of 45th US President Donald Trump.

 June 17, 2018 - Issues a statement, via her spokeswoman, expressing concern about family separation at the border: “Mrs. Trump hates to see children separated from their families and hopes both sides of the aisle can finally come together to achieve successful immigration reform.
 She believes we need to be a country that follows all laws, but also a country that governs with heart.”

 August 9, 2018 - Trump’s parents, Viktor and Amalija Knavs, are granted US citizenship, according to their immigration attorney.
-They obtained their citizenship through the sponsorship of their adult daughter, one of the categories of family visas that the Trump administration has sought to end.
+They obtain their citizenship through the sponsorship of their adult daughter, one of the categories of family visas that the Trump administration has sought to end.

 January 26, 2019 - British magazine, The Telegraph, issues an apology to Trump for the article titled “The Mystery of Melania,” that included several inaccuracies about her life and her family.